Turn Your Yard Into a Food Oasis with Backyard Farming

 Some cities allow raising chickens, and more and more are jumping on the backyard chickens movement.
 Others allow you to raise other types of animals as well.
 Check to see what you local government allows as well as what type of permits and living conditions ( for the animals ) are required.

-Bees are a very simple way to expand your backyard farm, and, once established, a hive or two are very easy to care for.
+Bees are another very simple way to expand your backyard farm, and, once established, a hive or two are very easy to care for.
 In my neighborhood’s HOA documents, bees are not specified in their list of restrictions.
+Read more about beekeeping for beginners.

 Mini May Not Stay Mini